How to transform any aging table with a decoupage furniture makeover.

 I found this tray at a local retirement community.
 It cost me 2 bucks.

 I used sheets of gift wrap that is called Hatch No. 1648.
 I loved it when I saw it, but they didn’t have enough so I went online to Snow & Graham who actually make the paper to get more.

 The gift wrap is cut in strips and woven so you don’t have to worry about matching the pattern.

-Each sheet is $3.25.
+Each sheet was $3.25.
 I needed 5 sheets as I wanted to weave strips of it to provide some texture.
 If I just placed the paper flat onto the table I would have needed less.